spurtcms/spurtcms/README.md

 ## ❯  🚀 Easy to Deploy Spurtcms Admin Panel on your server

 This is the official repository of Spurtcms.
-Using these Build , you can easily deploy spurtcms Multi-Vendor Marketplace in your local server.
+Using these Build , you can easily deploy spurtcms in your local server.

-### Step 1:
+### Step 1: Download the source files:

 Clone the Git repository that contains spurtCMS Admin project files, PostgreSQL dump file and .env file from the path https://github.com/spurtcms-admin.git using the “git clone” command.